1960s and 1970s Retro Party Supplies and Ideas

 haul of goodies at the end of the game is the winner!
 (Ages 7 – Adult)

 most come in three packs, and cost less than $2.00/shirt.
-For your craft
+During a teenagers

 plenty of rubber bands, rubber gloves, and extra adult helpers on hand.
 Do

-this activity toward the beginning of the party, so you'll have time to
+this activity toward the beginning of the party, so the shirts can be hung up

-execute the photo opportunity.
-If the weather is cooperating hang a
+to dry.
+If the weather permits, hang a

 are completed take a group photo with the masterpieces hanging behind you.